emacsmirror/eplotly/README.md

 -   each nested list contains the data of a row (first nested list represents the first row at the bottom of the heatmap, the last nested list represents the row at the top of the heatmap).
--   Each cell in each nested list represents a cell of the heatmap (cells are represented from left to right)
+-   Each value in each nested list represents the value of a cell of the heatmap (cells are represented from left to right)

     I.e. to obtain the following heatmap